Placental Abruption Claims

 - Brain damage to the newborn child, including cerebral palsy

-- Death of mother and/or child.
+- Death of the child

 How we can help

 Most clinical negligence cases are funded on the basis of a “no win, no fee” agreement, otherwise known as a Conditional Fee Agreement.
-We can investigate your potential claim and you will not have to pay us a penny if your case is not successful.
-We will explain how a Conditional Fee Agreement works at our very first meeting.
+We can investigate your potential claim and you will not have to pay us anything if your case is unsuccessful; we will explain how this arrangement works during our very first meeting.

 What happens next?